-A. SCA (Tier 1) Development.
-Permitted development activities eligible for consideration under the Stream Conservation Area (Tier 1) Permit Review Procedures include but are not limited to:

-- 1. Additions to permitted or legal non-conforming structures that existed prior to February 25, 2013, provided that such additions do not increase the existing horizontal incursion into the SCA and do not result in the expansion of the existing building footprint within the SCA by more than 500 square feet; - 2.
+- A. SCA (Tier 1) Development.
+Permitted development activities eligible for consideration under the Stream Conservation Area (Tier 1) Permit Review Procedures include but are not limited to: - Addition(s) to permitted or legal non-conforming primary structures that existed prior to February 25, 2013, provided that the work does not increase the footprint within the SCA by a cumulative total of more than 500 square feet and is not closer to the stream than the existing structure or any structure removed, whichever is more restrictive; - 2.
 New or expanded water supply or septic facilities, including any excavation or disturbance that is necessary for facility connections; - 3.
-New decks, patios, platforms and other similar improvement as determined by the Director; - 4.
-Pedestrian or vehicular access routes, including paths, ramps, driveways, roads, and bridges; - 5.
-Drainage improvements, such as downdrains, pipes and swales; - 6.
-Retaining walls, erosion control structures, and similar improvement located upland from the top of bank as determined by the Director; - 7.
-Necessary flood control projects.
+Fences that are not otherwise exempt pursuant to Section 22.63.020.B.1.i; - 4.
+New decks, patios, platforms and other similar improvement as determined by the Director; - 5.
+Pedestrian or vehicular access routes, including paths, ramps, driveways and roads; - 6.
+Drainage improvements, such as downdrains, pipes and swales; - 7.
+Retaining walls, erosion control structures, and similar improvement located upland from the top of bank as determined by the Director; - 8.
+Removal of protected or heritage trees.

-Development activities listed herein shall be ineligible for an SCA Permit (Tier 1) Procedure if the proposed development would not incorporate applicable Standard Management Practices as required by a Site Assessment or would result in adverse impacts to hydraulic capacity; habitat acreage, value or function; or water quality.
+Development activities listed herein shall be ineligible for an SCA Permit (Tier 1) if the proposed development would not meet applicable Development Standards and incorporate applicable Standard Management Practices through the Site Assessment.